 Numerous health conditions can cause central cyanosis.

 Many involve abnormalities of the lungs, heart, or airways.
 For example, a congenital heart abnormality could be causing blood to bypass the lungs and not collect new oxygen to deliver.
-The abnormality may be tetralogy of Fallot or tricuspid atresia.
+The abnormality may be

 Otherwise, respiratory conditions — asthma, pneumonia, or bronchiolitis — could be limiting the amount of oxygen entering the blood.